TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 1/1 Peter 1.10.md

 ---

-Concerning which salvation the prophets sought and searched diligently, who prophesied of the grace that [should come] unto you:
+Concerning this salvation, the prophets sought and searched diligently, who prophesied of the grace that would come to you,